slugger7/js-forum/Basics.md

 let count = 0;
 while (true) {
   count++;
-  console.log('This is how much we have looped: ', count);
+  console.log("This is how much we have looped: ", count);
 }
 ```